CrowdStrike/omigo-data-analytics/README.md

 >>> tsv.write(y, "output.tsv.gz")
 ```

+## Extensions
+There are lot of extensions to add advanced functionalities
+### 1. Graph Extension
+This extension provides visualization APIs.

+### 2. Web Service Extension
+This extension provides APIs to call external web service for all the rows in the data.
+All web service parameters can be templatized and mapped to individual columns including url, query parameters,
+headers, and payload.
+The extension supports multi threading.

+### 3. Multi Thread Extension
+This extension provides a simple wrapper to call different APIs within a thread pool.
+Usually used inside other extensions.

+### 4. Kafka Extension
+This extension allows reading the data through Kafka and return as tsv object.
+Lot of custom parameters are provided to simplify parsing of the data.

+### 5. Pandas Extension
+This extension is a placeholder for wrapping any interesting pandas apis like reading parquet file (local or s3).

 ## Documentation
 * [README](README.md): Good starting point to get a basic overview of the library.
 * [API Documentation](https://github.com/CrowdStrike/omigo-data-analytics/wiki/API-Documentation): Detailed API docs with simple examples to illustrate the usage.